Tulbaghia violacea 'John Rider'

 'John Ryder' is one of the hardiest varieties with dark pink buds that open to large pink flowers with a creamy white centre.

-Plant in full sun with sharp drainage.
-The root ball is large and plants benefit from periodic dividing.
+The root ball is large and plants benefit from dividing every 3-4 years.

 Photo: Blackstem Plants

 Full sun, sheltered